 Dupixent dosage for asthma in adults and children

-Dupixent is approved for asthma treatment in adults and children ages 6 years and older.
+Dupixent is approved for certain forms of asthma in adults and children ages 6 years and older.

 Dosage for people 12 years and older

 For moderate asthma in adults and children 12 years and older, the typical loading dose of Dupixent is 400 mg (two 200-mg injections).
 After this, the maintenance dosage for moderate asthma is typically 200 mg every other week.

 Your doctor may recommend you take a higher dose of Dupixent in the following situations:

 - You have asthma and atopic dermatitis.

 - You take oral corticosteroids to manage asthma symptoms.

 - You have asthma and chronic rhinosinusitis with nasal polyps.